Loading...

 Each distinct feature in a Netbeans Platform application can be provided by a distinct Netbeans module, which is comparable to a plugin.
 A Netbeans module is a group of Java classes that provides an application with a specific feature.

-So unless you want to fix the JJazzLab code itself, you will probably start by creating your own Netbeans module.
+Unless you want to fix the JJazzLab code itself, you will probably start by creating your own Netbeans module.

 Let's first create a new module to hold our code.
+In the Netbeans IDE, follow these steps:

 The best way to start is to look for a similar action and copy the code.
 Actions classes are mainly found in the following modules:

-CL_Editor** **module : Chord Leadsheet editor actions such as insert bar, transpose chord symbols, etc.
+CL_Editor module : Chord Leadsheet editor actions such as insert bar, transpose chord symbols, etc

-SS_Editor module : Song Structure editor actions such as delete song part, change rhythm, etc.
+SS_Editor module : Song Structure editor actions such as delete song part, change rhythm, etc

-MixConsole module : save default rhythm mix, mute all, etc.
+MixConsole module : save default rhythm mix, mute all, etc

-MusicControlActions module: play, stop, etc.
+MusicControlActions module: play, stop, etc

-SongEditorManager module: new song, open song, duplicate song, etc.
+SongEditorManager module: new song, open song, duplicate song, etc

 Now you should have only one error in the file: